-The World Cup provided some truly memorable fixtures, but none matched the shock value and all-around entertainment of the reigning champion's opening match.
-Spain was totally torn apart by the previously unfancied Netherlands, with Robben and Van Persie tearing La Roja to shreds and leaving the watching world stunned for 90 minutes.
+The World Cup provided some truly memorable fixtures, but none matched the shock value and all-round entertainment of the reigning champions' opening match.
+Spain were totally torn apart by the previously-unfancied Netherlands, with Robben and Van Persie tearing la Roja to shreds and leaving the watching world stunned for 90 minutes.
 Spain never fully recovered before crashing out of the group stage, while the Dutch rode the crest of the wave to achieve third place in the tournament.

 |BIGGEST FLOP: IKER CASILLAS